DataSciSanj/credit-union-analysis/README.md

 ## Methodology
 We performed data cleaning, calculated correlation matrices, and visualized the results using heatmaps and other charts.

+## Data Source
+The data was sourced from the [NCUA website](https://www.ncua.gov/files/publications/analysis/federally-insured-credit-union-list-march-2024.zip).

 ## Results
 The correlation matrix heatmap reveals several strong relationships, such as between Total Assets and Total Loans, and between Members and Total Deposits.